Sophira/kaptowka-docs/README.md

     Yes!
 On June 21, 2020 at 22:00:43 GMT,
     [the maximum of 675 healthy trees was reached (video)](https://www.twitch.tv/kaptowkagame/clip/TentativeAgitatedBillDatBoi)!
-    To the knowledge of this guide's creator, this is the only time this has happened thus far (as of July 1, 2020).
+    To the knowledge of this guide's creator, this is the only time this has happened thus far (as of August 18, 2020).

 6.  **Why does the stream show "100" above the healthy trees bar?**